Unboxed-Software/solana-course/CONTRIBUTING.md

 - Use 'secret key' rather than 'private key'.
 - Use 'wallet app' for software. 'wallet' for the address that holds value.
 - PDAs are not public keys.
 It is not possible to have a public key without a private key.
 A public key is derived from a private key, and it is not possible to generate a public key without first generating a private key.
-- Do not use the term 'token account'.
-The term 'token account' is vague, and could be interpreted as either 'associated token account' or 'token mint account', or some new thing that doesn't exist.
-Instead use 'associated token account' or 'token mint account' depending on what is being referred to.
+- Use the specific term 'associated token account' if that's what you're referring to, same for 'token mint account'.
+A ['token account' is any account formatted to hold tokens](https://solana.stackexchange.com/questions/7507/what-is-the-difference-between-a-token-account-and-an-associated-token-account), and being specific (rather than say swapping between 'associated token account' and 'token account' makes this clearer.

 Code examples should be formatted as follows:
  - JS/TS - two spaces per prettier defaults, StandardJS, node style guide, idiomatic JS, AirBnB style guide, MDN, Google Style guide, codepen, jsfiddle, etc.